Birthright Israel Foundation

 How does Birthright Israel Foundation spend its money?

 Birthright Israel Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Birthright Israel Foundation tax-deductible?